The future of drug delivery is now

 The world is evolving, and healthcare must change with it.
 At Covestro, we’re pushing boundaries with our drug delivery concept that delivers needed comfort, dose accuracy, patient adherence and reliability.

-Imagine a world where the factors of drug delivery live harmoniously, and patients’ needs are met.
+Imagine a world where life-enhancing medication is delivered on time and accurately, where doctors are kept up to date with information about frequency and dosing of medication, and there is minimal impact on patients’ lives.
 That world is today.
 With our wide range of materials and a staff of designers, the creation of a device that reaches these expectations is possible.

 Gone are the days where medical treatments are only administered by a medical professional in the hospital.
 As new technologies emerge, patients will be able to receive treatments and medication in the comfort of their own homes.
 This data-rich new world will provide real-time actionable insights to patients and caregivers, allowing patients the option to network with doctors, nurses, pharmacies or medical providers.
 Importantly, this will also improve compliance with the prescribed medication regimen and enable early intervention before a condition worsens.
 Simply put, the device not only delivers medication, but also is a personal health monitor, as well.